Best Kubernetes Tutorials For 2025 | Top Picks To Master

 3. Organizing Kubernetes Objects

 Nana introduced the concepts of namespaces and YAML configuration files.
+I learned how namespaces organize Kubernetes objects.
+YAML is used to define and create these objects.

 4. Exposing Services and Using Helm